mailsac/mailsac-examples/about/terms_of_service.rst

    - Mailsac strives for encrypted traffic (HTTPS with TLS, SMTP with TLS), however internal traffic or even public API / UI traffic may be transmitted unencrypted

-g.
-Sending Outbound Mail

-   Outgoing mail may be purchased at cost and may be delivered (relayed) by a third party OR Mailsac.
-The user and sender of this mail is responsible for the content they send.
-Delivery cannot be guaranteed.
-Messages which fail to be delivered (including but not limited to "bounces") will not be refunded.
-   Contact Mailsac support if delivery appears to be failing and we may be able to assist with troubleshooting, but again we make no guarantees about outbound message delivery.

-   Outgoing mail may be marked as spam by receivers or intermediary deliverers.
-   Mailsac is not responsible for email delivered by Mailsac being marked as spam, and WILL NOT refund such mail which is marked as spam or undelivered or unviewed.

-   Sending spam email is a serious offense which may result the user's account being immediately disabled.

-   IN THE EVENT THAT LEGAL EXPENSES OR FINANCIAL JUDGEMENTS ARE INCURRED FOR THE SENDING OF EMAIL MESSAGES BY A MAILSAC USER, THE USER AGREES TO ACCEPT FINANCIAL RESPONSIBILITY FOR THE PAYMENT OF THOSE FEES OR JUDGEMENTS.
-WHETHER SENT INTENTIONALLY OR UNINTENTIONALLY BY THE MAILSAC ACCOUNT OWNER, THE USER ACCEPTS FULL RESPONSIBILITY FOR THE MESSAGES SENT.
-The user is responsible for mail sent from their account even during a period that the account was compromised.
-It is the responsibility of the account holder (user) to secure their account and contact support via when it appears to have been compromised.

 5. Throttling
 -------------